-Plaintiffs' claims and evidence raise the following questions of fact that are common to the entire class: (1) Whether, in making agency manager selections and resource allocations in MLFS, MetLife uses criteria that are vague, subjective and lend themselves to discriminatory and gender-stereotyped application by MLFS managers; (2) Whether women are systematically excluded from or disproportionately denied access to higher level and better paying MLFS agency management positions; (3) Whether female FSRs and agency managers are paid less than similarly situated males; (4) Whether female FSRs are treated less favorably than similarly situated males in the assignment of sales leads, books of business, and other resources; (5) Whether female agency manager positions, develop articulated criteria for selection of agency managers and distribution of sales leads, books of business, and other resources, or implement accountability measures to prevent MLFS managers from making gender-biased selection and resource allocation decisions. c.
+Plaintiffs' claims and evidence raise the following questions of fact that are common to the entire class: (1) Whether, in making agency manager selections and resource allocations in MLFS, MetLife uses criteria that are vague, subjective and lend themselves to discriminatory and gender-stereotyped application by MLFS managers; (2) Whether women are systematically excluded from or disproportionately denied access to higher level and better paying MLFS agency management positions; (3) Whether female FSRs and agency managers are paid less than similarly situated males; (4) Whether female FSRs are treated less favorably than similarly situated males in the assignment of sales leads, books of business, and other resources; (5) Whether female agency managers are treated less favorably than similarly situated males in the allocation of agency discretionary funding and other resources; and (6) Whether MetLife perpetuates limitations on opportunities for women within MLFS by failing to post agency manager positions, develop articulated criteria for selection of agency managers and distribution of sales leads, books of business, and other resources, or implement accountability measures to prevent MLFS managers from making gender-biased selection and resource allocation decisions. c.
 Multiple common questions of law are present in this case.

 The overarching common questions of law raised in this case are whether MetLife discriminated against plaintiffs and the class in violation of Title VII and applicable New York State and New York City laws against employment discrimination.
 Additional questions of law include: (1) What is the significance and legal effect of plaintiffs' statistical evidence of gender-stratified staffing patterns and gender disparities in selections for agency management positions?
-See Robinson, 267 F.3d at 158-59, 160; (2) What is the significance and legal effect of the discretionary and subjective decision making MetLife affords MLFS managers in light of the statistical disparities in selection and compensation outcomes?
+See Robinson, 267 F.3d at 158-59, 160; (2) What is the significance and legal effect of plaintiffs' statistical evidence of gender disparities in FSR and agency manager compensation?
+See id.; (3) What is the significance and legal effect of the discretionary and subjective decision making MetLife affords MLFS managers in light of the statistical disparities in selection and compensation outcomes?
 See Caridad, 191 F.3d at 291-92; (4) What is the significance and legal effect of MetLife's failure to provide written selection and resource allocation procedures and criteria or to monitor MLFS managers' exercise of discretion in making selection and resource allocation decisions?
+See id.; and (5) Can MLFS' practices be justified by "business necessity" or can they be replaced by less discriminatory alternatives?
 See Robinson, 267 F.3d at 161.
 A host of subsidiary common questions of law also could be easily articulated. d.
 Common issues of law arise from plaintiffs' reliance on both disparate impact and disparate treatment theories of gender discrimination.
 Plaintiffs' disparate treatment and disparate impact theories of discrimination both raise numerous common class wide issues of law. i.
 Disparate treatment.